AllBitsEqual/articles/articles/2021/2021-02-15_Series-DiscordBot-04.md

 npm i -S jsonfile mkdirp opn
 ```

 Let's start by adding our new tools to the imports and defining a useful small sanitise function to radically clean up user input.
-We'll use this later to create directories for the bots' config files and we don't want any funny characters in those direcroy names.
+We'll use this later to create directories for the bots' config files and we don't want any funny characters in those directory names.

 ```javascript
 // File: src/index.js